 The objective of the food stall is to better connect the local cook and HomeFood to consumers and add another way to sell more meals than through their mobile app, which I designed as well.
 (Check it out here)

-Since the use of the space is so small, every detail is vital to its success.
-First, I needed to know their budget and what the market prohibited and permitted as well as where their food stall was positioned - between 2 stalls or on a left or right corner.
+Since the use of the space is small, every detail is vital.
+First, I needed to know their budget, what the marketplace prohibited and permitted, and where the food stall was positioned – between 2 stalls or on a left or right corner.
 With this info, I was able to start sketching.

 Once the initial sketches and digital food stall designs were complete, we moved onto the food stall banner and mesh backdrop.
 I created various, simple versions of each because I didn't want the space to feel too cluttered.
 In the end, they chose wisely and I love both!
 I think it's perfect for the space.

 I later found out the food stall is placed between 2 others, making my initial designs off, but it's all about adapting!
 Things always change.